-- 1. Engine guard - 2.
-Bolt - 3.
-Start the engine, warm it up for several minutes, and then turn it off. - Place an oil pan under the engine to collect the used oil. - Remove the engine oil tank filler cap, and then remove the engine oil tank drain bolt and its gasket.
+- 1. Place the ATV on a level surface. - 2.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil. - 4.
+Remove the crankcase engine oil filler cap and its O-ring, and then remove the crankcase engine oil drain bolt and its gasket.